SBTopZZZ-LG/python-fourier-series-visualization-ai-generated/README.md

 ### Managing Joints

 - **Joint Points:** For visual complexity, enable joints between lines.
 Assign distinct colors to each joint to differentiate them within the visualization.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it as per the terms of the license.

 ## Acknowledgements